NEXMAP/odom_GlobalSprint2017/README.md

 ![alt text](http://www.lisard.com/wp-content/uploads/2017/04/ODOMprototypeLEDClipboard-174x174.jpg "Clipboard Prototype Example Vizualization")

 ##
 All of our  materials can be found in [this Google Drive folder](https://drive.google.com/drive/folders/0B8MEcymBo7h8OUpHVkFBOG0xS0E?usp=sharing).
 You might want to start with the [Project overview which I still need to create] and the [Technology Objectives](https://drive.google.com/open?id=1l1jCFNRfb0_I4zldiBTfecxD4fqWlZFUCq8y72VofPg).

-Educators and scientists  might want to read through our [Educational Materials folder](https://drive.google.com/open?id=0B8MEcymBo7h8N28xbF9oUHNmTEE).

 ---I need to finish this section----